abjose/quadtree-js/README.md

 # quadtree-js

 This is a slightly optimized javascript implementation of a [quadtree](http://en.wikipedia.org/wiki/Quadtree) datastructure.
-It's very similar to the other js quadtree libraries floating around, meaning it:
+It's very similar to the other JS quadtree libraries floating around, meaning it:

 * is a quadtree
 * stores [AABBs](http://en.wikipedia.org/wiki/Bounding_box#Axis-aligned_minimum_bounding_box)

-A few small additions:
+along with a few additional features:

-* can 'coarsen' (when you remove objects, the entire quadtree need not be rebuilt -- it automatically handles changing existing )
+* can 'coarsen' (when you remove objects, the quadtree handles updating its structure rather than needing to be rebuilt each time)
 * filters spatial queries by default (only returns objects you ask for, rather than every object in every overlapping node)
-* constant-time object-to-node lookups (makes deletion fast, and good for handling objects that move around within the quadtree)
+* constant-time object-to-node lookups (makes deletion fast, and useful if objects are moving around within the quadtree)
-* one object per tree (large objects are typically 'broken down' to be stored in the leaves of the tree, but this can make things extremely slow - instead, objects are stored only once in the tree, at the smallest containing node)
+* objects are kept at their minimal containing node (large objects are typically 'broken down' to be stored in the leaves of the tree, but this can make things extremely slow - instead, objects are stored only once in the tree, at the smallest node that fully contains them)
-* expands to accomodate external objects
+* expands to accommodate external objects

-If these don't sound like things you'll need, consider using a different library, or at least compare insertion/deletion speeds for your typical use case ( I'd love to hear what you find!).
+If these don't sound like things you'll need, consider using a different library, or at least compare insertion/deletion speeds for your use case (I'd love to hear what you find!).

 ## Demo